UK inflation rate drops to 6.8% as energy costs ease

 Inflation, which measures how prices change over time, fell to 6.8% in the year to July, down from 7.9% in June.

-The reduction was expected by experts, and there are signs the cost of living could be easing, after figures on Tuesday revealed wages rose 7.8% annually between April and June.
+A reduction was expected by analysts, and there are signs the cost of living could be easing, after figures on Tuesday revealed wages rose 7.8% annually between April and June.

 But prices remain high, putting pressure on household finances.